vip-2812/ecommerce-flutter/README.md

 Hi!
 This app is an open source ecommerce app in flutter.
 You can go in the issues and comment on them if you want to get assigned.

+# Post your doubts on
+Post your doubt here:[Discord server]( https://discord.gg/yxPakE)

 # Notes